Low-temperature scaling laws in unconventional flat-band superconductors: Introduction

 \section{Introduction}

 Because of the divergent density of states in a flat band, flat-band superconductors represent promising candidates for high-temperature superconductors~\cite{kopnin2011high,heikkila2016flat,balents2020superconductivity,andrei2021marvels,bouzerar2022giant,layek2023possible,nunez2024magnetic,thumin2025crossing}.
 To identify the possible pairing mechanism, it is beneficial to have a good understanding of the underlying nodal structure~\cite{annett1990symmetry,sigrist1991phenomenological}.
-One experimentally accessible method for the identification of the correct nodal structure is the measurement of the low-temperature scaling of observables~\cite{annett1991interpretation,wu1993temperature,mazidian2013anomalous,khvalyuk2024near,tanaka2024superfluid}. \\ When ignoring interband pairing (which gives rise to offsets in the scaling laws of the density of states determined by the strength of a pseudo-magnetic field~\cite{lapp2020experimental}), the low-temperature scaling laws of observables are completely fixed by the topology of the zeros, i.e.\ nodes, of the gap function in momentum space~\cite{volovik1989.49.685,sigrist1991phenomenological}.
+One experimentally accessible method for the identification of the correct nodal structure is the measurement of the low-temperature scaling of observables~\cite{annett1991interpretation,wu1993temperature,mazidian2013anomalous,khvalyuk2024near,tanaka2024superfluid}. \\ When ignoring interband pairing (which gives rise to offsets in the scaling laws of the density of states determined by the strength of a pseudo-magnetic field~\cite{lapp2020experimental}), the low-temperature scaling laws of observables are completely fixed by the topology of the zeros, i.e., nodes, of the gap function in momentum space~\cite{volovik1989.49.685,sigrist1991phenomenological}.
 One key quantity that indicates the possibility of superconductivity is the superfluid weight (or superfluid stiffness) \cite{london1935electromagnetic}.
 In the absence of Galilean invariance, it has been shown that nontrivial single-particle quantum geometry characterizes the underlying mechanism responsible for the existence of a nonzero superfluid weight in a flat band with divergent effective mass \cite{khodel1990superfluidity,zeng2025superfluid}.
-While it is well known that the \enquote{minimal quantum metric} is solely responsible for a nonzero superfluid weight in conventional superconductors with isolated flat bands \cite{huhtinen2022revisiting}, recent studies indicate the appearance of nonlocal quantum-geometric terms in the superfluid weight for the majority of unconventional pairing due to the momentum-dependent nature of the gap function~\cite{zeng2025superfluid,lamponen2025superconductivity,buthenhoff2025functional}.
-Therefore, it is important to clarify whether the scaling laws obtained in Ref.~\cite{hirobe2025anomalous} for the superfluid weight of flat-band superconductors need to be adjusted when taking into account the arising functional, i.e.\ nonlocal quantum geometrical, superfluid weight. \\ For completeness, we additionally calculate the low-temperature scaling laws of the order parameter, the tunneling conductance, the specific heat, the Sommerfeld coefficient, and the spin-lattice relaxation rate for flat-band superconductors with nontrivial nodal structure, providing a full guide for experimental measurements.
+While the minimal quantum metric is solely responsible for a nonzero superfluid weight in conventional superconductors with isolated flat bands \cite{huhtinen2022revisiting}, recent studies indicate the appearance of nonlocal quantum-geometric terms in the superfluid weight for the majority of unconventional pairing due to the momentum-dependent nature of the gap function~\cite{zeng2025superfluid,lamponen2025superconductivity,buthenhoff2025functional}.
+Therefore, it is important to clarify whether the scaling laws obtained in Ref.~\cite{hirobe2025anomalous} for the superfluid weight of flat-band superconductors need to be adjusted when taking into account the arising functional, i.e., nonlocal quantum geometrical, superfluid weight. \\ For completeness, we additionally calculate the low-temperature scaling laws of the order parameter, the tunneling conductance, the specific heat, the Sommerfeld coefficient, and the spin-lattice relaxation rate for flat-band superconductors with nontrivial nodal structure, providing a full guide for experimental measurements.
 Our main results are summarized in Table \ref{tab:main-result}.
-See also Ref.~\cite{penttila2025flat}, in which dynamical mean-field theory calculations for an attractive Hubbard model on the Lieb lattice indicate that the superfluid weight follows a Gorter-Casimir-like behavior \cite{tinkham2004introduction,pond1991penetration}.
+See also Ref.~\cite{putzer2025eliashberg}, where the authors discuss the low-temperature behavior of the superfluid weight in twisted graphene in the presence of band-off-diagonal pairing, and Ref.~\cite{penttila2025flat}, in which dynamical mean-field theory calculations for an attractive Hubbard model on the Lieb lattice indicate that the superfluid weight follows a Gorter-Casimir-like behavior~\cite{tinkham2004introduction,pond1991penetration}.